acendan/reascripts/README.md

  - Regions\acendan_Create one region for all items on selected tracks
  - Regions\acendan_Create one region for selected items across tracks and link to parent in RRM
  - Regions\acendan_Extend all regions by length
+ - Regions\acendan_Extend regions in time selection by length
  - Regions\acendan_Shrink overlapping regions edges to time selection
  - Regions\acendan_Shrink overlapping regions to edges of selected media items
  - Regions\acendan_Stretch overlapping regions edges to time selection